Art as an Investment: How to Preserve

 3. Display with Caution

 • Safe Positioning: Keep paintings away from heat sources, windows, and areas prone to moisture like bathrooms.
+Maintain a stable environment with consistent temperature and humidity levels.
+Extreme fluctuations can lead to cracking or warping.

 • Secure Hanging: Use proper anchors and ensure that the painting is securely mounted.